SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 #### Enabling XA Support for JMS Connection Factories

-When using CMT or BMT transactions, XA transaction support must be enabled for the specific JMS connection factories: the customer needs to configure XA support property for the respective JNDI connection factory on the Solace message broker using the [Solace PubSub+ Manager]({{ site.links-docs-webadmin }}){:target="_top"} admin console or the CLI as follows:
+For both CMT or BMT transactions, XA transaction support must be enabled for the specific JMS connection factories: the customer needs to configure XA support property for the respective JNDI connection factory on the Solace message broker using the [Solace PubSub+ Manager]({{ site.links-docs-webadmin }}){:target="_top"} admin console or the CLI as follows:

 ```
 (config)# jndi message-vpn solace_VPN